xyb3rt/urxvt-perls/README.md

 Options:

-    URxvt.autoCopyURLs:  If set to true, selected URLs are automaticaly copied to the PRIMARY clipboard
+    URxvt.url-select.autocopy:  if set to true, selected URLs are automatically copied to the PRIMARY buffer
-    URxvt.url-select.launcher:  browser/command to open selected URL with URxvt.url-select.underline: if set to true, all URLs get underlined URvxt.url-select.button:    mouse button to click-open URLs (default: 2)
+    URvxt.url-select.button:    mouse button to click-open URLs (default: 2) URxvt.url-select.launcher:  browser/command to open selected URL with URxvt.url-select.underline: if set to true, all URLs get underlined

 For compatibility reasons, url-select will also use any patterns defined for the matcher extension by reading all `URxvt.matcher.pattern.[0-9]` resources.